ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/add-camera.md

 </LinearLayout>
 ```

-After adding this code, re-run the 'app'.
+After adding this code, re-run the application.
 The above declarations render the following:

 ![img8](Figures/08.png)